E5

 - Inspect the sensor: Locate the tank full sensor or reed switch on the base where the tank sits.
 Clean the area and check for cracks or water intrusion.

 - Test operation: With the tank removed, plug in and power on briefly.
-If the unit still shows full/E5 with no tank installed, the sensor or control board is likely faulty and should be replaced.
+If the unit still shows full/E5 with no tank installed, the sensor or control board is likely faulty and requires replacement.

 Advertisements